 1. INTRODUCTION

-Brugmansia arborea L. (Solanaceae), often known as "Angel's Trumpet," was first described by Carl Linnaeus in 1753.
+.
 The genus Brugmansia is indigene to the tropical parts of South America, predominantly found along the Andes from Venezuela to northern Chile, and in southeastern Brazil.
 Belonging to the family Solanaceae, commonly referred to as the nightshade family, Brugmansia species are well-known for their richness in alkaloids.
 Cultivated globally as ornamental container plants, they have also become naturalized in various isolated tropical regions, including parts of North America, Africa, Australia, and Asia (Exotic Earth Plant).
 Notably, extracts derived from its tissues and organs are recognized for their psychoactive properties (Rojas et al. 2023).
+Several Brugmansia species have anti-inflammatory, antispasmodic, antiasthmatic, antinociceptive, anti-addictive, and antiprotozoal capabilities, indicating their medicinal potential.

+Datura and Brugmansia are frequently misidentified due to their morphological similarities; however, a reliable distinguishing characteristic is the orientation of their flowers: Datura typically exhibits erect, upward-facing blooms, whereas Brugmansia is characterized by pendulous, downward-facing flowers (Exotic Earth Plant).